World Dairy Expo FAQs

 May I bring in cattle from outside the United States?

 Yes.
 As long as you meet the import requirements established by the USDA, your animals may attend the World Dairy Expo.
-The information can be obtained from the National Center for Import and Export (NCIE).
-The NCIE's import center phone number is (301) 851-3300, select option 2.
+You can learn more about importing cattle from other countries by visiting USDA's live animal import website.
+Choose the country of origin and the type of cattle.

 Do all ID tags have to be RFID?